TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 Note that CMake actually puts in the build dependencies for installed targets so in some cases you can just type ``make -j<N> install`` and it will also build the software.
-However, it is advanced to always build and test the software first before installing with::
+However, it is advised to always build and test the software first before installing with::

   $ make -j<N> && ctest -j<N> && make -j<N> install